-Development Impacts
+Development Impacts, include but are not limited to the following:

 Category of Impact City has adequate capacity Impact completely mitigated by developer Impact partially mitigated by developer Impact not mitigated by developer

 Traffic/ transportation

 Municipal water capacity

 Municipal sewer capacity

 Estimated school impacts

 Emergency service calls

-Summary Evaluation of impact mitigation based upon above chart:
+Summary evaluation of impact mitigation based upon above chart:

-City has adequate public infrastructure capacity 0 points Developer has proposed to undertake mitigation of inadequate infrastructure to enable development 20 points Some development mitigation provided 5 points
+City has adequate public infrastructure capacity 0 points Developer has proposed to undertake mitigation of inadequate infrastructure to enable development 20 points Some development mitigation provided 5 points Developer has not proposed sufficient mitigation for inadequate infrastructure issues -30 points inadequate infrastructure to enable development Some development mitigation provided Developer has not proposed sufficient mitigation for 5 points

-7. Housing Tenure: Does the proposed housing tenure (i.e., rental versus ownership of units) meet the needs of the city as outlined in the above-referenced reports (e.g., mix of tenure within larger proposed developments), to maintain a diversity of not only housing types but also a mix of housing tenure.
+7. Housing Tenure: Does the proposed housing tenure (i.e., rental versus ownership of units) meet the needs of the City as outlined in the above-referenced reports (e.g., mix of tenure within larger proposed developments), to maintain a diversity of not only housing types but also a mix of housing tenure.